 Domestic ethanol industries have generally developed because of national policies that drive demand.
 As a result, most ethanol is consumed in the country where it is produced.
 An estimated 10% of global production is traded cross-border.
 Naturally, the export market is also dominated by the United States and Brazil, which account for over two-thirds of global ethanol trade.
 The remainder is made up of a larger number of smaller producers.

-Given this context, the EU renewable ethanol industry's approach to ethanol trade is guided by the following principles:
+The EU renewable ethanol industry's approach to ethanol trade is guided by the following principles:

-The trade of ethanol and the domestic production and consumption of ethanol should be balanced in such a way that the goals of addressing climate change, creating energy independence and long-term employment can be achieved.
-In the absence of such a balance these goals could well be undermined.
+The trade of ethanol and the domestic production and consumption of ethanol should be balanced in such a way that the goals of addressing climate change, supporting energy independence and creating long-term employment can be achieved.
+In the absence of such a balance, these goals could well be undermined.
 With trade on the one hand and local production and consumption regimes on the other, striking a balance between the two is the only way to create a win-win situation for Europe and the rest of the world.